 - In The Gamers: Dorkness Rising a female joins the group and two of the guys flip out (the other two being the ex-boyfriend and the DM who knew ahead of time).
 And:

 - In spite of being completely new to gaming, she's able to build a monster 9th level fighter using only the Players Handbook and a combination of feats that only exist in this movie that the Munchkin Powergamer Rules Lawyer somehow missed.
 She's far more mature than the other players and after only one game session is able to give the Game Master all the insight he needs to run his group correctly.
 The guys are a milquetoast, a Jerkass, and two emotionally stunted clowns.
 Circumstances are contrived to make sure her character is the most effective.
 She excels against several weak opponents, but her low hit points make her weak against a tougher foe and the group has no real tank due to this.
+Though to be fair, players who have to campaign to take part in the...campaign are far more likely to obsess over the game to find exploits and create an OP charector, and the books aren't really that complicated.

 - Lampshaded in Miss Congeniality.
-Victor the beauty-pageant coach is explaining to Gracie how he had a near-perfect record of the girls he coached winning the pageant.
+Victor the beauty pageant coach is explaining to Gracie how he had a near-perfect record of the girls he coached winning the pageant.
 On one year his girl lost, the winner was a deaf-mute.
 You can't beat that.

 - Dean Koontz often does this with his disabled characters.
 Needless to say, this annoys actual disabled people.